Vietnam.vn - Nền tảng quảng bá Việt Nam

 With the Comprehensive Economic Partnership Agreement (CEPA), the market Middle East more open to Vietnamese goods thanks to tax reductions and extensive cooperation commitments.

-Benefits of tax reduction
+Benefits from tax reduction

 The advantage is that they do not require as high technical standards as the US and EU.
-While the US and EU require GlobalGap standards, the Middle East only requires a phytosanitary certificate and meets VietGap standards.
+While the US and EU require GlobalGap standards, the Middle East only requires a phytosanitary certificate and VietGap standards.
 In addition, customs clearance conditions and paperwork are much more favorable.

 Capacity building requirements